MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 *zsh-autoswitch-virtualenv* is a simple and quick ZSH plugin that switches python virtualenvs automatically as you move between directories.

+*zsh-autoswitch-virtualenv* also automatically detects and activates your **Pipenv** projects without any setup necessary.

 * `How it Works`_
 * `More Details`_
 * Installing_